Most user stories become museum pieces once work starts. Here's what changes when they stay alive.

 Following gives you a lightweight way to keep those items nearby.
 Updates rise to the top automatically.
 You don't have to remember where you last saw that story.
 You don't have to rebuild filters every morning just to get back to "the stuff I'm watching."

-Ask Capy gets better when living stories are real.
+Ask Capy – and any AI tool you use – gets better when living stories are real.
 Ask Capy is only as good as the underlying record.
-If the story fossilized, AI just becomes a faster way to retrieve outdated information—which is worse than useless, because it sounds confident.
+If the story fossilized, AI just becomes a faster way to retrieve outdated information – which is worse than useless, because it sounds confident.

-That’s the difference between “let me find someone who remembers” and “here’s the story that explains it.”
-It means you can delegate context questions with confidence.
+That's the difference between "let me find someone who remembers" and "here's the story that explains it."
+It means you can delegate context questions with confidence – to teammates and to the AI tools sitting in everyone's editor.
 Your team gets unblocked without waiting for you.
 The knowledge doesn't bottleneck on the people who were there when decisions were made.

 The “remove a ton of context questions from my week” effect